coredns/coredns.io/README.md

 ## New CoreDNS releases

-* Sync the notes from the official coredns/coredns repo into this repo by running `cd bin; go run sync.go`
+* Sync the notes from the official coredns/coredns repo into this repo by running: `make PLUGINDIR=~coredns/plugin sync`
 * This should update the releases notes in content/blob/coredns-\<version\>.
 * After this step you should manually (never got this to automatically to work) update `date/coredns.toml` and set the latest release in that file and then run `make old` to update the